yiisoft/yii2/docs/guide/intro-upgrade-from-v1.md

 The most significant change about views in Yii 2 is that the special variable `$this` in a view no longer refers to the current controller or widget.
 Instead, `$this` now refers to a *view* object, a new concept introduced in 2.0.
 The *view* object is of type [[yii\web\View]], which represents the view part of the MVC pattern.
-In you want to access the controller or widget in a view, you can use `$this->context`.
+If you want to access the controller or widget in a view, you can use `$this->context`.

 To render a partial view within another view, you use `$this->render()`, not `$this->renderPartial()`.
 The call to `render` also now has to be explicitly echoed, as the `render()` method returns the rendering result, rather than directly displaying it.
 For example: